 4. Consider Your Travel Plans Well Ahead Of Time

-Make a list of the dates you’re planning on travelling and where you’re travelling to.
+Make a list of the dates you’re planning on traveling and where you’re traveling to.
 Whether you’re driving or flying, make sure to budget for gas, plane tickets, hotels, food and anything else you may need to buy.

-Your goal is to be as prepared as possible for the holidays and having an accurate travel budget will help enormously.
+Your goal is to be as prepared as possible for the holidays.
+Having an accurate travel budget will help enormously.

 5. Set A Reasonable Budget You’re Ready To Stick To